fabiospampinato/atomically/README.md

 # Atomically

-Write files atomically and reliably.
+Read and write files atomically and reliably.

 ## Features